Sedimentation path theory for mass-polydisperse colloidal systems: Theory

 The total Helmholtz free energy $F$ is the sum of the ideal and the excess contributions, \ie $F=F\su{id}+F\su{exc}$.
 In a mass-polydisperse system, the free energy is a functional of $\rhom$, the density distribution of species with buoyant mass $m$.
 For simplicity, we work with a scaled, dimensionless, buoyant mass $m=\mbuoy/m_0$, where $\mbuoy$ is the actual buoyant mass of a particle and $m_0$ is a reference buoyant mass.
 Sensible choices relate $m_0$ to \eg the average buoyant mass of the distribution or its standard deviation.
 The concrete definition of $m_0$ is given below in each considered system.

 The ideal contribution to the free energy is a functional of $\rhom$ and is given exactly by

 where $\kB$ is the Boltzmann's constant and $T$ is the absolute temperature.
 Without loss of generality we measure $\rhom$ relative to the thermal de Broglie wavelengths $\Lambda_m = \sqrt{2\pi \hbar ^{2}/(\mbuoy\kT)}$ with reduced Planck's constant $\hbar$.
+Note that the value of $\Lambda_m$ does not play any role here since altering $\Lambda_m$ simply adds a term to the free energy that is proportional to the total number of particles with buoyant mass $m$.
+Such term can be reinterpreted as a change of the origin of the chemical potential of the species with buoyant mass $m$.

 The integration over $m$ in~\cref{eq:Fid} reflects the fact that due to the mass-polydispersity, the buoyant mass is a continuous variable.
 For the shake of simplicity, we omit the positional argument $\vec{r}$ in the density distribution as well as its corresponding space integral that appear in bulk-phases with positional order such as crystalline phases.

 The ideal free energy, Eq.~\eqref{eq:Fid}, accounts for the entropy of mixing of our mass-polydisperse system.
 The overall density across all species $\rho$ follows directly from the density distribution of buoyant masses